This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 In Japan, the winter solstice has also been seen as a day to welcome new energy, an opportunity to purify the mind and body , and make new wishes .

-Even today, many people practice meditation and reflection on the winter solstice.
+Even today, many people meditate and reflect on the winter solstice .

-This allows for a time of mental reset , to reflect on the past and set new hopes and goals.
+This allows for a time of mental reset , where we can reflect on the past and set new hopes and goals.

-Understanding the spiritual significance of the winter solstice can help you maintain inner peace in your daily life.
+Understanding the spiritual significance of the winter solstice can help you maintain peace of mind in your daily life.

-The winter solstice is known around the world as a day when special foods are eaten.
+The winter solstice is known around the world as a day when special dishes are eaten.

-In Japan, pumpkin dishes and yuzu baths are typical, but many other traditional dishes are enjoyed in other countries as well.
+In Japan, pumpkin dishes and yuzu tea are typical, but many other countries also enjoy a variety of traditional dishes.

-For example, in China , it is customary to eat dumplings, which are also established as a special dish for the winter solstice.In addition, in Northern Europe , dishes that warm the body, such as soups and stews, are popular.
+For example, in China , it is customary to eat dumplings, which have also become established as a special dish for the winter solstice.In Northern Europe , soups and stews and other dishes that warm the body are popular.

-Each of these dishes is imbued with a special meaning, such as prayers for good health and abundant harvests .
+Each of these dishes is imbued with meanings such as prayers for good health and a bountiful harvest .

-Through the food culture of the winter solstice, you can deepen your understanding of different cultures while enjoying recipes that can be easily made at home.
+Through the food culture of the winter solstice, you can deepen your understanding of different cultures while enjoying recipes that are easy to make at home.

-By incorporating traditional foreign dishes into your winter solstice dinner table, you can enjoy new flavors while sharing your wish for good health.
+By incorporating traditional foreign cuisine into your winter solstice dinner, you can enjoy new flavors and share your wish for good health.

 Various myths and legends are passed down around the winter solstice not only in Japan but all over the world.

-In Japan, it is believed that the sun is reborn on the winter solstice, and this is valued as a day symbolizing rebirth and new beginnings.
+In Japan, it is believed that the sun is reborn on the day of the winter solstice, and this is valued as a day symbolizing rebirth and new beginnings.

-According to Chinese legend , the winter solstice marks the moment when yin reaches its peak and turns yang again, and it is believed that this marks an improvement in people's fortunes.
+According to Chinese legend , the winter solstice marks the turning point of yin, when it reaches its peak and turns yang again, and it is believed that this marks an improvement in fortunes.

 In some parts of Europe , the winter solstice is considered the day when the god of light triumphs over the forces of darkness, and various rituals are held to celebrate this day.

-Learning about these myths and legends can help us understand the deep cultural and spiritual meaning of the winter solstice and rediscover its value in modern times.
+By learning about these myths and legends , we can understand the deep cultural and spiritual meaning of the winter solstice and rediscover its value in modern times.

 winter solstice

-The winter solstice is the shortest day and longest night resulting from the Earth's rotation on its axis in relation to the Sun.
+The winter solstice is the shortest day and longest night, resulting from the Earth's rotational axis relative to the sun.

 This is because the Earth is at its most tilted towards the Sun.

-Because the sun is low in the sky and casts long shadows, the winter solstice is also called the "Festival of Shadows" and has been treated as a special day since ancient times.
+Because the sun is low in the sky and casts long shadows, the winter solstice is also known as the "Festival of Shadows" and has been treated as a special day since ancient times.

-Modern science explains this phenomenon as being due to the Earth's orbit and axial tilt.
+Modern science explains this phenomenon as being due to the Earth's orbit and tilt on its axis.

-After the winter solstice, the hours of daylight gradually get longer, and events are held around the world to celebrate the return of light .
+After the winter solstice, the hours of daylight gradually get longer, and events celebrating the return of light are held all over the world.

-This day brings people back to life with renewed energy and hope as they prepare to face the winter.
+This day prepares people to face the winter with renewed energy and hope.

 Digging deeper into the origins and history of the winter solstice | Understanding the differences between customs around the world and Japanese traditions

-In Japan, it is common to eat pumpkin and take a yuzu bath on the winter solstice to pray for good health, but other countries also have their own unique customs.
+In Japan, it is common to pray for good health on the winter solstice by eating pumpkin and taking a yuzu bath , but other countries also have their own unique customs.

 For example, in ancient Rome , the Saturnalia festival was held to honor Saturn, the god of agriculture, and this is said to have later become one of the origins of Christmas.